karmag/loa/README.md

     data/
     |-- indata/
-    |-- text/
     |-- tmp-download/
     |-- xml/
     '-- zip/

 **indata** contains data that is not currently available in other form.

-**text** is human-readable output.
-This file is generated from the XML-data and should not be used as a data-source.

 **tmp-download** is where downloaded data is cached.
 This directory needs to be cleared if new data should be fetched from gatherer.